Information for International Scholars

 If you are not a citizen of the European Union, the European Economic Area or Switzerland, you will need a so-called “residence permit” for a stay of more than 3 months.
 The application is submitted to the Foreigners’ Registration Office and costs €100 per adult and €50 per child.

+Depending on the residence title you, and if applicable your family members, would like to apply for, you need to bring different documents.
 We will be happy to assist you in compiling the necessary documents and making an appointment.
 On request, we will also be happy to accompany you to the appointment.

 Bank account